alex-nicoll/todo/README.md

 postgres://postgres:<password>@<host>:5432/postgres
 ```
 7. If using a cloud-managed database, you may need to allow connections from the web server.
 For example, I usually run the web server on a DigitalOcean droplet, and run the database on RDS.
 I needed to go into AWS EC2 Management Console > Network and Security > Security Groups, and add an inbound rule for the RDS instance's security group to allow traffic from the droplet's IP address.
 8. Run `./run.sh` to start the application, and connect to it on port 8080.
 E.g. https://localhost:8080.
-You can sign in with username `default` and password `default`.
-Currently, the only ways to create additional accounts are to modify `reset`, or use `psql` to insert into the `users` table.